rfuzzo/DirectXTexSharp/README.md

 # DirectXTexSharp
- A c++/CLI wrapper around DirectXTex.
+ A c++/CLI wrapper around DirectXTex and Texconv.
+Available as managed nuget for x64 and x86 platforms.

 ## Installation